gary-jipp/loan-payments/README.md

     - `heroku git:remote -a <app-name>`
 - update any submodules that may have changed:
     - Pull each changed module first
-        - `git push heroku master`
+        - `git pull origin`
-    - Update project and push
+    - Update this project and push
         - `git submodule update`
         - `git commit -a -m "Latest Version"`
         - `git push origin main`